Better alternatives to Daily Getaways hotel point packages

 • 15,000 IHG Points = $90

 IHG Points, which can be purchased for 0.7 cents using the Cash & Points trick, are slightly discounted to 0.5 – 0.6 cents per point, depending on how many you purchase.
-I wouldn’t recommend buying points ever, unless you’re a few short of an award redemption and don’t have time to manufacture more, but the IHG deal is actually decent.
+I wouldn’t recommend buying points ever, unless you’re a few short of an award redemption and don’t have time to manufacture spend for more, but the IHG deal is actually decent.
 If you regularly buy IHG points and find it to be a good value, purchasing them through Daily Getaways is actually pretty cheap.

 The Alternative